In this article:

 Program Options

 Architecture programs offer various degree options tailored to students’ career goals and interests.
-These programs provide students with a comprehensive education in architectural theory, design, and practice.
 Here are some common program options available:

 - Bachelor of Architecture (B.Arch): A B.Arch program is a professional undergraduate degree program that prepares students for licensure as architects.
 The curriculum typically includes coursework in architectural design, building technology, architectural history, and professional practice.
 Students engage in design studios, where they develop architectural projects under the guidance of faculty and industry professionals.